lankydan/spring-boot-jms-docker/spring-boot-jms-docker.md

 EXPOSE 8080
 ENTRYPOINT ["java", "-jar", "/app.jar"]
 ```
 This takes the base image of `openjdk:8-jdk-alpine` which is a good starting point for the application, adds the Jar built from the application code (naming it `app.jar`) and exposes a port that can be communicated with between containers.
-The final line defines the command that is run when the image is ran in a container.
+The final line defines the command that executed when the image is run in a container.
 This is what starts the Spring application.

 To build an image from the `Dockerfile` run the command below:
 ```